EleutherAI/lm-evaluation-harness/lm_eval/tasks/leaderboard/README.md

 ```
 @article{hendrycksmath2021,
   title={Measuring Mathematical Problem Solving With the MATH Dataset},
-  author={Dan Hendrycks and Collin Burns and Saurav Kadavath and Akul Arora and
-  Steven Basart and Eric Tang and Dawn Song and Jacob Steinhardt},
+  author={Dan Hendrycks and Collin Burns and Saurav Kadavath and Akul Arora and Steven Basart and Eric Tang and Dawn Song and Jacob Steinhardt},
   journal={NeurIPS},
   year={2021}
 }
 @misc{2206.14858,
-Author = {Aitor Lewkowycz and Anders Andreassen and David Dohan and Ethan Dyer
-and Henryk Michalewski and Vinay Ramasesh and Ambrose Slone and Cem Anil and
-Imanol Schlag and Theo Gutman-Solo and Yuhuai Wu and Behnam Neyshabur and Guy
-Gur-Ari and Vedant Misra},
+Author = {Aitor Lewkowycz and Anders Andreassen and David Dohan and Ethan Dye and Henryk Michalewski and Vinay Ramasesh and Ambrose Slone and Cem Anil and Imanol Schlag and Theo Gutman-Solo and Yuhuai Wu and Behnam Neyshabur and Guy Gur-Ari and Vedant Misra},
 Title = {Solving Quantitative Reasoning Problems with Language Models},
 Year = {2022},
 Eprint = {arXiv:2206.14858},